Gain leadership experience and lifesaving skills from a community of USF students who share a passion for maintaining a safe campus.

 EMT Basic Training Program

-USF has partnered with the San Francisco Paramedic Association (SFPA) and offers a 2-unit credit course through the College of Arts and Sciences (Biology 205.01 EMT Training) three times a year*.
+USF offers a 2-unit credit course through the College of Arts and Sciences (Biology 205.01 EMT Training) three times a year*.

-This EMT B course is held at the San Francisco Paramedics Association offices at 657 Mission Street, Suite 302.
+This EMT B course is held at the University of San Francisco Hilltop Campus.

 USF sponsors 20 students annually for additional course costs not covered by tuition credit.